techmatters/flex-plugins/twilio-iac/aselo-internal/README.md

 * Service Configuration - not currently managed by the twilio provider.
 We can use a provisioner but currently you need still need to call the REST service manually
 * API Keys - Whilst API Keys can be created using the twilio terraform provider, it's a bit useless because it provides no way of accessing the secret to record somewhere, so a key created in terraform can never be accessed as far as I can tell.
+* Okta - doesn't set up anything in Twilio or Okta for this right now.
+* DataDog - it puts the keys you provide via tfvars in the AWS Parameter Store, but it won't provision the application in DataDog for you (but it could!).
 * Deployments - Terraform isn't supposed to deploy, only provision, so this script will never deploy our plugin, serverless functions or webchat
-* Okta - doesn't set up anything in Twilio or Okta for this right now.
-* DataDog - it puts the keys you provide via tfvars in the AWS Parameter Store, but it won't provision the application in DataDog for you